Froggi22/Rat-God/README.md

 ## Permissions ⚙️

-Rat God requests a few permissions.
-Some are required for the bot to function as intended.
-Here are the permissions requested by the bot with an explanation of what the use-cases are:
+Here are the permissions requested by Rat God with an explanation of what the use-cases are:

 - Send Messages (Replying to mentions & Interaction fallbacks)
 - Send Messages in Threads (Replying to mentions & Interaction fallbacks - but in threads this time)
-- Embed Links (Not required.
-For future expansion)
-- Attach Files (Not required.
-For future expansion)
-- Add Reactions (Not required.
-For future expansion)

 - - -